3601 C Street, Suite 722

 Obesity Prevention - Program Goals: What it takes to reduce obesity

 There is no single strategy that will reduce obesity and its associated health and economic consequences.
 Meaningful reduction of obesity prevalence will only occur when a set of sustained, comprehensive prevention strategies are implemented by schools, the health care sector, private industry, NGOs, governmental agencies, and individual families.

 These strategies will need to address policy issues; alter the environment in which we live, play and eat; modify the systems to make the healthy choice the easy choice; and increase the knowledge and change the behaviors of families, children and individuals.
 If it takes a village to raise a child, it will take the efforts of the entire state to reverse obesity.

 The Centers for Disease Control and Prevention (CDC) recommends establishing a comprehensive obesity prevention initiative using evidence-based strategies to reverse the annual 1% rise in adult obesity and overweight prevalence.
 To design a comprehensive program in Alaska, the Obesity Prevention and Control Program (herein referred to as program) consulted the Alaska Alliance for Healthy Kids.

 The components of this initiative are identified by the CDC as recommended strategies to prevent and reduce obesity:

 Support Schools and Local Community Initiatives

-- Fund school districts to develop and sustain school wellness teams focused on improving the school nutrition and physical activity environment.
+- Support school districts to develop and sustain school wellness teams focused on improving the school nutrition and physical activity environment.